tovicheung/whack-a-mole/README.md

 ```

 ## How to play?
-Move the mouse and click!
+You have 30 seconds to move your mouse and click on the moles to WHACK them and gain points.
+The moles will disappear after 3 seconds after spawning so you gotta be quick!

 ## Power-Ups
-The power-ups are fun (and somewhat silly lol)
+The power-ups are fun (and somewhat silly lol) and they help you get more points.
-- Hourglass: adds 5 seconds
+#### Hourglass
+The hourglass gives you an extra 5 seconds.
+#### Fox
-- Fox: summon 5 foxes to eat moles
+Clicking on the fox power-up will summon 5 foxes that run across the screen to eat the moles and get more points.
+#### Wind
-- Wind: summon a hurricane that follows the cursor (no need to click to kill the moles)
+It will summon a hurricane that follows the cursor for 3 seconds.
+The hurricane will blow away the moles and get more points for you.
+It will do its thing on its own, you don't need to click, just move the cursor around!

 ## Screenshots
 Power-up spawned (fox)